 The Subregion has 303(d) listings related to both human activities and natural sources.
 Natural geologic formations in the area are believed to be the source of high levels of various constituents (including elevated specific conductivity, selenium, chloride, metals, phosphorus, and sulfate) found in water bodies draining the Monterey and Modelo Formations.
 Human activity can produce poor water quality due to trash, nutrients from wastewater treatment effluent, metals, and toxic pollutants.
 Pathogens are contributed both by developed and natural areas.
-These pollutants are carried in stormwater runoff and contributed by point source discharges, impacting streams, canyon ecosystems, beaches and offshore waters, threatening public health as well as the long-term health of the Santa Monica Bay.
+These pollutants may be carried in stormwater runoff and contributed by point source discharges, impacting streams, canyon ecosystems, beaches and offshore waters, threatening public health as well as the long-term health of the Santa Monica Bay.
+The large natural open space areas and lagoons with abundant wildlife also contribute natural bacteria and nutrients to receiving waters.
+Microbial source tracking research in this subregion is underway in multiple watersheds which will help identify sources that are controllable.